Over 200 UK Citizens Sign Open Letter Condemning BJPs Dictatorial, Majoritarian Agenda In India - UrduPoint

 Over 200 UK Citizens Sign Open Letter Condemning BJP's Dictatorial, Majoritarian Agenda In India

-Over 200 prominent citizens from the United Kingdom artists, journalists, lawyers, politicians and over 50 senior academics have signed an open letter condemning the 'dictatorial and majoritarian agenda' being pursued by the Bharatiya Janata Party (BJP), led by Modi government, The Wire India reported
+Over 200 prominent citizens from the United Kingdom artists, journalists, lawyers, politicians and over 50 senior academics have signed an open letter condemning the 'dictatorial and majoritarian agenda' being pursued by Modi led Bharatiya Janata Party (BJP) government

-LONDON, (APP - UrduPoint / Pakistan Point News - 5th Oct, 2020 ) :Over 200 prominent citizens from the United Kingdom artists, journalists, lawyers, politicians and over 50 senior academics have signed an open letter condemning the 'dictatorial and majoritarian agenda' being pursued by the Bharatiya Janata Party (BJP), led by Modi government, The Wire India reported.
+LONDON, (APP - UrduPoint / Pakistan Point News - 6th Oct, 2020 ) :Over 200 prominent citizens from the United Kingdom artists, journalists, lawyers, politicians and over 50 senior academics have signed an open letter condemning the 'dictatorial and majoritarian agenda' being pursued by Modi led Bharatiya Janata Party (BJP) government.

-According to an article published with New Delhi, date line in The Wire India, these include British MPs cutting across various political parties, including the Labour Party's Jeremy Corbyn and John McDonnell, the Green Party's Caroline Lucas, the Scottish National Party's Brendan O'Hara (spokesperson on International Human Rights), and sitting members of the House of Lords, including Shami Chakrabarti (former director of civil liberties group Liberty).
+These include British MPs cutting across various political parties, including the Labour Party's Jeremy Corbyn and John McDonnell, the Green Party's Caroline Lucas, the Scottish National Party's Brendan O'Hara (spokesperson on International Human Rights), and sitting members of the House of Lords, including Shami Chakrabarti (former director of civil liberties group Liberty), according to an article published with New Delhi dateline in The Wire India,.

 The British signatories have expressed solidarity with "courageous activists in India who are opposing this vicious regime".

-The many prominent cultural figures supporting this letter include Danny Boyle (director of Slumdog Millionaire), filmmaker Ken Loach, actress Maxine Peake, musician Lowkey, novelist Hari Kunzru, cultural producer Tobi Kyeremateng, environmentalist George Monbiot and writer Paul Gilroy, the Wire India said.
+The many prominent cultural figures supporting this letter include Danny Boyle (director of Slumdog Millionaire), filmmaker Ken Loach, actress Maxine Peake, musician Lowkey, novelist Hari Kunzru, cultural producer Tobi Kyeremateng, environmentalist George Monbiot and writer Paul Gilroy.

-The Wire India quoting the statement/letter further reported that the Modi led regime has incarcerated student protestors, feminist campaigners, human rights activists and prominent civil society figures.
+The article quoted the letter as saying the Modi led regime had incarcerated student protestors, feminist campaigners, human rights activists and prominent civil society figures.

-Many arrests were made on the basis of emergency laws that have no accountability, like the Unlawful Activities Prevention Act (UAPA), the Wire India said.
+Many arrests were made on the basis of emergency laws that had no accountability, like the Unlawful Activities Prevention Act (UAPA).

 It added that in some cases, patently absurd charges of rioting were concocted to frame activists whose protests have always been peaceful and constitutional.

-The callous BJP-led Modi government has not only failed its vulnerable population of migrant workers but also exposed activists to India's unsanitary jails, which are breeding grounds for disease.
+The callous Modi government had not only failed its vulnerable population of migrant workers but also exposed activists to India's unsanitary jails, which were breeding grounds for disease, it added.

-The Wire India further reported that once again, the actual perpetrators of violence are evading accountability.

-The Modi regime, the Wire India added that was systematically destroying India's constitutional democracy in pursuit of its dictatorial and majoritarian agenda.
+The Modi regime, the Wire India added, was systematically destroying India's constitutional democracy in pursuit of its dictatorial and majoritarian agenda.

-"India's image in the world has never been so tarnished", the Wire India remarked.
+"India's image in the world has never been so tarnished", it said.

-"We stand with the courageous activists in India who are opposing this vicious regime and call for the immediate release of all political prisoners", the Wire India reported quoting the letter said.
+"We stand with the courageous activists in India who are opposing this vicious regime and call for the immediate release of all political prisoners", the letter said.